benbuck/rbtray/README.md

 - Right-click with the mouse on the program's minimize button.
 - Hold the Shift key while Right-clicking on the program's title bar.
-- Pressing Windows-Alt-Control-Down on the keyboard (all at the same time).
+- Pressing Alt-Control-Down on the keyboard (all at the same time).

 This should create an icon for the window in the system tray.
 To restore the program's window, single-click the program's icon in the tray.
 Alternatively, you can Right-click on the tray icon which should bring up a popup menu, then select Restore Window.
+To restore all windows, press Alt-Control-Up, or click menu item "Restore All".

 In some cases the first two methods cause problems with other software because of they way they integrate into Windows using a hook to intercept mouse events.
-In this case, you can use the `--no-hook` option, which means that only the last method of using the Windows-Alt-Control-Down hotkey will work.
+In this case, you can use the `--no-hook` option, which means that only the last method of using the Alt-Control-Down hotkey will work.
 Also in this case the RBHook.dll isn't needed since it only exists to support the mouse event hook.